 We continue to embed our values based on a bottom-up approach using colleague generated feedback.
 Colleagues are asked to complete regular surveys to aid and inform management of what is working well and where the business needs to do more to improve empowerment and engagement.
-In our most recent colleague survey, 92% of colleagues participated and the engagement score rose from 7.9 to 8.2.
-All colleagues have performance agreements which contain both objectives and the behaviours colleagues are expected to display by living our values.
+In our most recent colleague survey, 94% of colleagues participated, with the overall engagement score coming in at 8.2.
+All colleagues have personal performance agreements which contain individual objectives, the behaviours colleagues are expected to display by living our values and their development plan to help them be successful in their role.